chriswebb09/chriswebb09.github.io/_posts/2017-03-27-caching-data-from-network.md

 Apple defines NSCache like this:

-__An NSCache object is a mutable collection that stores key-value pairs, similar to an NSDictionary object.
-The NSCache class provides a programmatic interface to adding and removing objects and setting eviction policies based on the total cost and number of objects in the cache.__
+_An NSCache object is a mutable collection that stores key-value pairs, similar to an NSDictionary object.
+The NSCache class provides a programmatic interface to adding and removing objects and setting eviction policies based on the total cost and number of objects in the cache._

 This is a unecessarily wordy explanation for a data structure, similar to a dictionary, that temporarily stores information until it needs more space or is no longer in use.
 This is unlike CoreData or user UserDefaults in that there is no permanence to it.

+As wikipedia helpfully puts it:

+_In computing, a cache /ˈkæʃ/ kash,[1] is a hardware or software component that stores data so future requests for that data can be served faster; the data stored in a cache might be the result of an earlier computation, or the duplicate of data stored elsewhere._

 ### Let's get started!
 To start off, let's define our image cache like so: